Skip to main content

 Claimable expenses – travel and subsistence

 Best value is most likely to be achieved by using the central TPR arrangements, which are applicable to TPR staff.
-TPR uses a booking agency (currently Calders) for hotels and travel by air and rail, and members are encouraged to use this to enable us to obtain best rates.
+TPR uses a booking agency for hotels and travel by air and rail, and members are encouraged to use this to enable us to obtain best rates.
 Bookings can be made by contacting the Corporate Secretariat.

 TPR will pay for hotel accommodation if a member would otherwise need to leave home before 7am to make a morning appointment or would return home after 8pm after an evening appointment.

-TPR will pay for business travel in attending TPR duties which for non-executives and determinations panel members is defined as:
+TPR will pay for business travel in attending TPR duties which for non-executives and Determinations Panel members is defined as:

 • travel from home to a TPR office and return